bossm8/portfoli.go/README.md

 2. Add your own images into the directory `custom`
 3. Copy the example yaml configurations into the `configs` directory and adjust them (for images use the path `/static/img/custom/<your-image>`)
 4. Use the prebuilt docker container to host the portfolio (the command is being run in the directory containing the two folders):
+   (make sure the files have the right permissions (container uses 100:82) or run the container as a different user)
    ```bash
    docker run -it --rm \
             --name portfoli.go \